groman1/noteapp/README.md

 Enter - view the details of the entry\
 Insert - create a new entry with the name entered\
 Delete - exit\
-Up/Down arrow - move between entries
+Up/Down arrow - move between entries\
+Ctrl+D - delete entry\
+Ctrl+E - edit entry